Kubernetes Audit Logs in Parseable through Vector

 Kubernetes has become the standard container orchestration tool for microservice-based deployments and managing large business applications.
 As Kubernetes has so many features, using and managing it can be difficult, especially keeping track of activities in the cluster.
-The main goal of this hands-on lab is to make available Kubernetes Audit Logs and store them in the Parseable, log storage backend to enable tracking of all cluster-wide activities.
+The main goal of this hands-on lab is to make available Kubernetes Audit Logs and store them in the Parseable, log storage backend to enable monitoring of all Kubernetes cluster-wide activities.

 While working with the Kubernetes cluster, If we face any issue and want to know where it has happened, when it started, or who did it, we will check the Kubernetes audit logs.
-By default, the Kubernetes cluster itself doesn't enable the audit logs.
-It has to be enabled by creating an audit policy and mentioning it in an api-server configuration file.
+By default, the Kubernetes cluster itself doesn’t enable the audit logs.
+It has to be enabled by creating an audit policy and mentioning it in an API-server configuration file.
 We will demonstrate how Parseable stores audit logs through vector agents and extracts appropriate logs.
-Let’s first, have a quick look at audit and event logs.

 What Are Audit and Event Logs in Kubernetes?